7 Important Nutrients Depleted by Psychiatric Drugs

 It’s also an antioxidant and protects your body and brain from free radical damage.

-Higher levels of CoQ10 have a “significant antidepressant effect” because of its “well-documented antioxidant effect”.
 This makes sense considering the increasing amount of scientific literature suggesting that oxidative stress contributes to depression.

 Unfortunately, studies show that a number of psychiatric medications, including antidepressants, deplete CoQ10.